Optimal local laws and CLT for the circular Riesz gas: The Helffer-Sjöstrand equation

 \section{The Helffer-Sjöstrand equation}

-In this section we introduce some results on the solutions of Helffer-Sjöstrand equations.
-We first state existence and uniqueness results valid for energies with convex pairwise interactions and derive a known comparison principle that one adapts to the circular setting.
-We then study an important change of coordinates which leads to the study of H.-S. equations on affine hyperplanes of $\dR^N$.
-Finally we give a maximum principle on the solution and recall some standard results for log-concave probability measures.
+In this section, we review some basic properties of the Helffer-Sjöstrand equation.
+We first state some existence and uniqueness results, then adapt a known comparison principle to the circular setting, and finally record various concentration estimates.